 There are two fundamental aspects to Quaker faith.
 First, Friends believe that all people are capable of directly experiencing the divine nature of the universe—which is known by many names, God or the Holy Spirit or simply Spirit being among the most common.
 You don’t need a priest or any other kind of spiritual intercessor; you don’t need to perform any kind of ritual.
 When you need to hear from God, you will.
 When Spirit has a message for you to share, you should share it.

 That leads us to the second key principle, our belief in continued revelation.
 In the Hebrew Bible and the New Testament, we read many stories of God communicating directly with people.
 Friends believe God’s revelations have never stopped, and that God might reach out to any one of us at any time.
 When Quakers come together to meet for silent worship, we participate in a shared space in which we strive to become better able, and help each other become better able, to recognize such divine messages.
-(We’ll have more to say about exactly what happens at Quaker meetings a few questions further in.)
+(We have more to say about exactly what happens at Quaker meetings elsewhere on the site.)

 Beyond that, the Religious Society of Friends doesn’t hold much stock in religious dogma.
 There are 6 core Quaker Values known as S.P.I.C.E.S we encourage you to follow, however, we don’t require you to affirm any specific beliefs about the “right” way to experience contact with the divine, and most Quaker meetings don’t require you to believe anything in particular about God—including, as you’ll see, the name “God.”
 (There are, however, explicitly and enthusiastically Christian meetings where recognition of Jesus as the Son of God is a vital starting point.)

 “A Quaker is someone who is seeking to be faithful to the deepest truth that we can encounter, to be guided to that truth by the guidance of the Holy Spirit, by the presence of God in our lives, and by the understanding that that’s a real experience that we can encounter.”